 Millennials have been delaying buying homes and having kids, but it seems like they’re finally starting to snap up real estate.

-In fact, the latest NAR Home Buyer and Seller Generational Trends study for 2018 found that millennials are now 36% of all buyers…
+In fact, the latest NAR Home Buyer and Seller Generational Trends study found that millennials are now 36% of all buyers…

-In order to get a handle on what marketing to and working with millennials looks like in 2018, we asked 11 top producing agents for their feedback:
+In order to get a handle on what marketing to and working with millennials looks like, we asked 11 top producing agents for their feedback:

 1. A Realtor Who is Available 24/7…